These articles are for general information only and are not medical advice. Full Disclaimer. All articles are compliments of the AAOS

 Determining the source of the pain is essential to recommend the right method of treatment and rehabilitation.
 Therefore, a comprehensive examination is required to determine the cause of neck pain.

 Your orthopedist will take a complete history of the difficulties you are having with your neck.
-He or she may ask you about other illnesses, any injury that occurred to your neck and any complaints you have associated with neck pain.
+He or she may ask you about other illnesses, any injury that occurred to your neck, and any complaints you have associated with neck pain.
 Previous treatment for your neck condition will also be noted.

 Next, your orthopedist will perform a physical examination.
-This examination may include evaluation of neck motion, neck tenderness, and the function of the nerves and muscles in your arms and legs.
+This examination may include an evaluation of neck motion, neck tenderness, and the function of the nerves and muscles in your arms and legs.

 X-ray studies often will be done to allow your orthopedist to look closely at the bones in your neck.
 These simple diagnostic techniques often help orthopedists to determine the cause of neck pain and to prescribe effective treatment.